What Does a Criminal Investigator Do?

 How long does it take to become a criminal investigator?

-An associate degree takes two years to complete, and a bachelor’s degree takes four.
-Police academy typically takes six months and is followed by a probationary period of six months.
+- Police academy typically takes six months to complete, followed by a probationary period of six months

 What’s the outlook for this profession?

-What skills and qualities would make someone a good fit for this job?
+What skills and qualities would make someone a good fit for a CI or CSI job?

 - Excellent communication skills